When starting out in jewellery making, it can be hard to know about different kind of gemstone cuts, techniques and all the lingo that goes with it!

 For beginners, Stonesetting For Contemporary Jewellery Makers is a great resource to follow for using ready-made settings or creating your own.

-Our advice section is filled with pages for beginners and experienced jewellers.
+Our advice section is filled with pages for both beginners and experienced jewellers.
 From wire-wrapping, stone setting to soldering, learn new techniques and be inspired.